 Overview

-• To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process
+- To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process.

-While WisDOT considers environmental justice in its long-range planning activities, the tools and guidance provided below are for the purpose of facilitating environmental justice analyses and documentation at the project level.
-They are consistent with the environmental evaluation and documentation process required under the National Environmental Policy Act (NEPA) of 1969 for any transportation project.
+The tools and guidance provided below are for the purpose of facilitating demographic analyses and documentation at the project level.
+They are consistent with the environmental evaluation and documentation process required under the

-Legal requirements
+Legal Requirements

 Title VI of the Civil Rights Act of 1964